lisa-lumos/Snowflake/06-data-loading.md

 The Snowflake Connector for Kafka can connect to an Apache Kafka server, load data from topics into an internal stage, and load data files into tables (manual or pipe).
 Example: a Kafka topic has 3 partitions, and each partition loads files into their respective folder in a internal stage, then the REST API for snowpipe is called, and the 3 pipes would load data into one table concurrently, from their respective folder.

 For semi-structured data (Apache Parquet, Apache Avro, and ORC files), snowflake supports auto detection of schema, which retrieves the column definitions (names, data types, and ordering of columns in the files).
-Use function INFER_SCHEMA and GENERATE_COLUMN_DESCRIPTION.
-Create tables with the column definitions derived from a set of staged files using the CREATE TABLE ...
-USING TEMPLATE.
+Use function `INFER_SCHEMA` and `GENERATE_COLUMN_DESCRIPTION`.
+Create tables with the column definitions derived from a set of staged files using the `CREATE TABLE ...
+USING TEMPLATE`.

 Instead of loading data into sf table, you can query then directly in the stage also.
 Useful if you only want to query a subset of data.

 You can create external stages/tables on software and devices, on premises or in a private cloud, that is highly compliant with Amazon S3 API (Amazon S3-compatible Storage).

 Note:
-- metadata for pipe and manual bulk load lives in different places, if pipe already loaded the files, and you run copy into command manually on these files, you will get duplicated records in the table.
+- Metadata for pipe and manual bulk load lives in different places, if pipe already loaded the files, and you run copy into command manually on these files, you will get duplicated records in the table.

 ## Feature Summary
 For files to load to SF, the default encoding character set is UTF-8.